 Final Years of Bora Yılmaz’s Racing Career

-Mr Yılmaz notched his 25 and final career win with a surprise last minute finish at the Monaco Grand Prix in 1979.
-The victory made him the first Turkish racer to ever win at Monaco.
-But the following year Mr Yılmaz’s luck turned out to be much less fortunate.
+Mr Yılmaz notched his 25th and final career win with a surprise last minute finish at the Monaco Grand Prix in 1979.
+The victory made him the first Turkish racer to ever win at Monaco, but on the same course the following year Mr Yılmaz’s luck ran out.

 BoraJet Startup and Early Years

-About 6 months later the airline added a 2nd DC-9 that flew the first international routes, from ADB to Frankfurt-FRA and Hamburg-HAM.
-Soon more routes connecting to Paris-ORY, Basel-BSL, Stuttgart-STR and Vienna-VIE were added.
+About 6 months later the airline added a 2nd DC-9 that flew the first international routes, from İzmir-ADB «» Frankfurt-FRA and İzmir-ADB «» Hamburg-HAM.
+Soon more routes were added connecting İzmir-ADB «» Paris-ORY, İzmir-ADB «» Basel-BSL, İzmir-ADB «» Stuttgart-STR and İzmir-ADB «» Vienna-VIE.

-From there the carrier continued to acquire more DC-9s and establish a fairly lucrative foothold in Europe, bringing holidaymakers to İzmir while also connecting Turkish expats with Europe.
+From there BoraJet acquired further DC-9s and established a fairly lucrative foothold in Europe, bringing holidaymakers to İzmir while also connecting Turkish expats with Europe.
 BoraJet expanded gradually over time, usually adding roughly one new route per year.

-During the first 20 years of the carrier’s existence, the only domestic route BoraJet flew was İzmir-ADB to Istanbul-IST.
-After 2002 the airline began to connect with more destinations within Türkiye, although not as extensively as other carriers.
+For the first 20 years of its existence, the only domestic route BoraJet flew was İzmir-ADB «» Istanbul-IST.
+After 2002 the airline began to gradually connect with more destinations within Türkiye, although not as extensively as other carriers.

 MD-80 Aircraft Growth